MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ### Step 3: Validate that the SIEM agent is working

-1. Make sure the status of the SIEM agent in the Cloud App Security portal isn't **Connection error** or **Disconnected** and there are no agent notifications.
+1. Make sure the status of the SIEM agent in the Defender for Cloud Apps portal isn't **Connection error** or **Disconnected** and there are no agent notifications.
 It will show up as **Connection error** if the connection is down for more than two hours.
 The status shows as **Disconnected** if the connection is down for over 12 hours.
  ![SIEM disconnected.](media/siem-not-connected.png)

     Instead, the status should be connected, as seen here:
     ![SIEM connected.](media/siem-connected.png)

-1. In your Syslog/SIEM server, make sure you see activities and alerts arriving from Cloud App Security.
+1. In your Syslog/SIEM server, make sure you see activities and alerts arriving from Defender for Cloud Apps.

 ## Regenerating your token